radajakub/qsim/README.md

 We can also add a controlled gate (with single control qubit for now) by the function `curcuit.cgate(Unitary gate, int control, int qubit)`, where `control` and `qubit` must be different.

+For algorithms which use an oracle of some sort (e.g. Deutsch, Simon) there is a method `circuit.oracle(QuantumCircuit oracle)`, which takes a quantum circuit and by a method `to_gate()` converts it to a unitary gate and adds it to the circuit.
+There are three oracles prepared `BalancedOracle(int n_qubits)`, `ConstantOracle(int n_qubits, int output)` and `SimonOracle(std::string secret)` for use in the Deutsch algorithm and Simon's algorithm.

+Moreover, there is a special gate `Barrier()`  which is added to the circuit by `circuit.barrier()` and which does no manipulation on the qubits.
+It serves as a checkpoint for printing the current state of the qubits when the program is run in verbose mode.

 #### Measurements
 After adding all gates, we select which qubits to measure and to which classical bits output the measured values.